-Visit the Walks page and and find your perfect walk – you can start booking now.
+Visit the Walks page and and find your perfect walk.

 Bathscape Landscape Partnership aims to reconnect people with the unique natural setting of Bath and the surrounding area.

 New to Bath, want to learn new things or visiting Bath for the first time?
 Our walks are free and most are accessible by public transport.
 You’ll be met by a local guide who’ll lead the way from the city to the countryside, or back in again.
 We have local authors, historians and wildlife experts on hand to help you discover and delight in the heritage of Bath’s landscape and take you to the finest views of the city.
-Our top picks are: Three Bath Crescents; The Springs that Made Bath; Bath Skyline Walk Parts 1 and 2 (without uphill!); In Search of Lost Pleasures and Panoramas of Bath with Andrew Swift; and Lansdown Figure of Eight.
+Our top picks are: Three Bath Crescents; The Springs that Made Bath; Exploring Lansdown with author Nick Hunt; Bath Skyline Walk Parts 1 and 2 (without uphill!); Panoramas of Bath with Andrew Swift; and Lansdown Figure of Eight.

 Explore your neighbourhood.
 However long you’ve lived in Bath, there’s always something new to find and a tale to be told, with the glorious green landscape within easy reach of the city centre.
-Highly recommended: In the Footsteps of the Navigators; Home Sweet Home; An Exploration of Solsbury Hill; Windy Ridge Walk with Nick Hunt and Mr B’s; Steps to Heaven; and William Beckford’s Lansdown.
+Highly recommended: In the Footsteps of the Navigators; Home Sweet Home; An Exploration of Solsbury Hill; Exploring Lansdown with author Nick Hunt and Mr B’s walking book group; Steps to Heaven; and William Beckford’s Lansdown.

 Family Friendly.
-We have child friendly walks on both Saturday 15th and 22nd – exploring the countryside from Twerton and a woodland walk in Smallcombe Woods.
+We have child friendly walks – Family Walk Southside of Bath, Story telling in Carr’s Wood and a woodland walk in Smallcombe Woods.
 Several of the walks are suitable for children – you’ll know how far they can walk, and all the bat walks are designed with them in mind.